razibalmamun/data-filtering-system/README.md

 1. Open terminal/command promt from inside the `project folder` folder
 2.  run command `cp .env.example .env`
-3.  update `.env` file database informations according to your local machine.
+3.  update `.env` file database information according to your local machine.
 4.  run command `composer install`
 5.  run command `php artisan migrate`
-8.  run command `php artisan serve`
+6.  run command `php artisan serve`
-9.  ready to browse.
-Just open your browser and enter to `http://localhost:8000`
+7. Now it's ready to browse.
+Just open your browser and enter `http://localhost:8000`

 ### Import Customer Data From CSV to PostgreSQL
-You can find `test-data\test-data.csv` csv file from inside the `project folder`.
-Then you can run `SQL Shell (psql)` or login your `PostgreSQL`.
-To connect using database then right click on database name.
+You can find `test-data\test-data.csv` csv file inside the `project folder`.
+Then you can run `SQL Shell (psql)` or login into your `PostgreSQL`.
+To connect using database, right click on database name.
 Now you can click `PSQL Tool`.
-After click `PSQL Tool` in your right side will open terminal to write sql command.
+After clicking `PSQL Tool` a tarminal will open on your right side to write sql command.

 <img width="820" src="./github/fsql.jpg" alt="PSQL Tool">

 For example my `test-data.csv` file location is `C:\Users\User\Downloads\test-data.csv`.
-So run bellow command on your terminal.
+So, run following command on your terminal.

 `COPY customers (id, email, name, birthday, phone, ip, country) FROM 'C:\Users\User\Downloads\test-data.csv' DELIMITER ',' CSV HEADER;`

 ## Development Features
 -   Laravel part
-    -   Developed following **SOLID** _Principles_
+    -   Developed by following **SOLID Principles**
-    -   Seperate **Form Request** classes for filter form
+    -   Seperated **Form Request** classes for filtering form
-    -   Followed **Service** _Pattern_ where application
+    -   Followed **Service Pattern** in the application
 -   Used PostgreSQL
 -   Used Redis
 -   Unit Testing implemented. run command `php artisan test`